Sterophonick/HeartLib/README.md

  - Drawing text to the screen in bitmap and tile modes.

- - Drawing new data to the zcreen when scrolling very large backgrounds.
+ - Drawing new data to the screen when scrolling very large backgrounds.

  - Many more things!